Optimal Diagonal Preconditioning Beyond Worst-Case Conditioning: Theory and Practice of Omega Scaling: Introduction

 \subsubsection{Notation}

 We work in \emph{real} Euclidean vector spaces.
-We let $\Sn$ denote the space of symmetric matrices with the trace inner product and corresponding Frobenius norm; $\Snp,\Snpp$ are the cones of positive semidefinite, and definite, symmetric matrices of order $n$, respectively.
+We let $\Sn$ denote the space of symmetric matrices with the trace inner product and corresponding Frobenius norm; $\Snp,\Snpp$ are the cones of positive semidefinite, and definite, symmetric matrices of order $n$, respectively; denoted $S\succeq 0, S\succ 0$, respectively.
 We let $\Mn$ denote the space of square matrices of order $n$, also equipped with the trace inner product and Frobenius norm.
-For $B\in \Mn$ with real eigenvalues we let
+We only work with real matrices in this paper.
+Throughout, we let $A \in \Mn$ be a nonsingular matrix.
+Hence, \textdef{$M=A^TA\succ 0$}.